Gvv98/Task7/README.md

 # Code in C
 In C there is no built-in testing package.
-Here we follow the same strategy as before: define the sum function [vector_sum.c](https://github.com/Gvv98/Task7/blob/main/vector_sum.c), then test the linearity within **main.c**.
+Here we follow the same strategy as before: define the sum function [vector_sum.c](https://github.com/Gvv98/Task7/blob/main/vector_sum.c), then test the linearity within [main.c](https://github.com/Gvv98/Task7/blob/main/main.c).
 Compile the codes with  ``gcc -o mainsum main.c vector_sum.c -lm``, then run it with ``./ mainsum a x y N``.
 The code immediately tells you if ``vector_sum.c`` passes all the tests and performs the sum with the values provided as input.